Install Debian on Virtualbox

 Reboot (Machine: Reset).
 Keep clicking ESC while the computer boots, so that you land on GRUB Bootloader menu.
 If you miss it, just reboot and ESC harder.

 On the default option "Debian GNU/Linux", click "e".
+Update: In Debian 11, use TAB instead of e to edit GRUB options.
 Find the line that starts with "linux".
-Add the boot parameter "xforcevesa" to it.
+Add the boot parameter " xforcevesa" to it.
 Press control-X to boot.

 What does xforcevesa mean?